-Presented at the the Dutch Central Bank, the European Central Bank (by co-author) and the 12th International Conference of the Financial Engineering and Banking Society (by co-author)
+Presented at the the Dutch Central Bank, the European Central Bank (by co-author), the 12th International Conference of the Financial Engineering and Banking Society (by co-author), the EEA-ESEM annual conference in Rotterdam, and the 2015 BEAR conference.

 Central bank digital currency and bank intermediation, ECB Occasional Paper No. 293, 2022, with R. Adalid, A. Álvarez-Blázquez, K. Assenmacher, L. Burlon, M. Dimou, C. López-Quiles, N. Martín Fuentes, B. Meller, P. Radulova, C. Rodriguez d’Acri, T. Shakir, G. Šílová, O. Soons, A. Ventula